-- Breastfeeding: While an old study postulated that Vitex may boost milk supply in nursing women, overall evidence isn’t strong — in fact, new research shows that Vitex may be unsafe to use while nursing (38).
+- Breastfeeding.While an old study postulated that vitex may boost milk supply in nursing women, the overall evidence is weak and controversial (

-- Treating endometriosis: Vitex may normalize hormonal imbalances, which could theoretically reduce symptoms of endometriosis, a female gynecologic disorder.
+- Treating endometriosis.
+Vitex may normalize hormonal imbalances, which could theoretically reduce symptoms of endometriosis, a female gynecologic disorder.
 However, no studies confirm this.

 While Vitex agnus-castus is used as an alternative remedy to treat various symptoms, many purported benefits are not backed by research.

 Vitex agnus-castus is typically considered safe.

-Researchers report that 30–40 mg of dried fruit extracts, 3–6 grams of dried herb or 1 gram of dried fruit per day appear safe (9).
+Researchers report that 30–40 mg of dried fruit extracts, 3–6 grams of dried herb, or 1 gram of dried fruit per day appear safe (9).

-Therefore, you may want to discuss Vitex with your doctor before taking it (9).
+Therefore, you may want to discuss vitex with your doctor before taking it (9).

 Vitex agnus-castus has mild and reversible side effects and is considered safe for most people.
 However, pregnant or nursing women, as well as individuals using certain types of medications, may want to abstain.